Hjörleifshöfði in South Iceland - the Hike, the Inhabitants and the Yoda Cave

 Hiking on Hjörleifshöfði

-Hjörleifshöfði was uninhabited for 32 years after the glacial outburst in 1721, when Þorvarður Steinsson built a lodge on the promontory, where it was relatively safer to live He lived there only for a couple of years or until 1755.
+Hjörleifshöfði was uninhabited for 32 years after the glacial outburst in 1721, when Þorvarður Steinsson built a lodge on the promontory, where it was relatively safer to live.
+He lived there for only a couple of years, until 1755.

-The family of the last owners (until 2020) of Hjörleifshöfði lived from 1832 on Hjörleifshöfði when Loftur Guðmundsson moved to this place.
+The family of the last owners of Hjörleifshöfði (until 2020) lived on the promontory from 1832, when Loftur Guðmundsson moved there.

 The grave of Markús on Hjörleifshöfði